StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

   * Container information is collected from the Docker daemon.
   * Metrics are retrieved from kubelet running on the node.

 By default, metrics are also retrieved from kube-state-metrics if that is deployed on the same node as the StackState Agent pod.
 This can cause issues on a large Kubernetes cluster.
-In this case, it is advisable to enable cluster checks so that metrics are gathered from kube-state-metrics by a dedicated [StackState ClusterCheck Agent](#stackstate-clustercheck-agent).
+To avoid this, it is advisable to enable cluster checks so that metrics are gathered from kube-state-metrics by a dedicated [StackState ClusterCheck Agent](#stackstate-clustercheck-agent).

 ### StackState ClusterCheck Agent